-Phases of grief
+Phases of grief:

 They are true and accurate.
 But.
 We need to remember, though, that grief is a process.
 One that is not at all linear.
 It’s more like a sinusoid where you go down and then back up again.
 It takes time.
 Here’s a short description of what it may look like:

-First, you’ll most likely experience shock, especially when our loved one died due to an accident or a sudden illness.
+First, you’ll most likely experience shock, especially when a loved one died due to an accident or a sudden illness.
 Though people say, you can never prepare yourself for somebody’s passing.
 Even if they’ve been sick for months or years.

 We face denial, and everything is pretty difficult to comprehend.
 We may feel there are two worlds – one with that person in it and the other without them.
-There’s tears, silence, sadness, anger.
+There’s tears, silence, sadness, and anger.
 Everything might happen at once.

 Something that you may find surprising is that we tend to do pretty well before the funeral.
-We gather all our energy, we act, we are in the mode of getting things done.
+We gather all our energy, we act, and we are in the mode of getting things done.
 Plus, there’s support coming from family and friends.
-Things sometimes change afterwards.
+Things sometimes change afterward.
 You may feel alone, and all the feelings may come back.
-Especially that when it’s your partner who died or somebody you’ve lived with or worked on an everyday/regular basis – you will experience this sad reality without them.
+Especially that when it’s your partner who died or somebody you’ve lived with or worked with on an everyday/regular basis – you will experience this sad reality without them.

 Another one is anger – it’s very natural and common too.
 But it’s not very socially acceptable, somehow.
 As a society, we deal better with somebody’s sadness rather than anger in these situations.